Clinical Trials and Research

 • Atopic Dermatitis (Eczema)

-If you are interested in taking part in one of our research studies, please contact the Research Team on 01752 817900 and ask to speak to Nickie, our Lead Research Nurse, or Leanne, our Research Assistant who will be happy to help you.
-If you prefer, then please mention to the doctor or nurse you are seeing that you are interested in research and they will ask Nickie or Lisa to speak to you.
+If you are interested in taking part in one of our research studies, please contact the Research Team on 01752 817900 and we would be happy to talk to you.
+If you prefer, please mention it to a doctor or a nurse who will ask one of the team to contact you.

 Remember, it is OK to ASK about research.